onderaltintas/chessgame/readme.txt

+This repository is for SM503 Object Oriented Design and Development Assignment 3 or 4 of METU Software Management Master program.
+Everyone is free to use, rewrite, send, evaluate, or whatever desired.
+If I can find time, I will edit it for assignment's all requirements.
+Sorry for no JavaDoc comments and a bit dirty writing.
-class diagram is in the ClassDiagram folder

-executable is in the Executable folder
+class diagram is in the ClassDiagram folder executable is in the Executable folder

 project was created by